 - A Desk Review to map the approaches to and practices of collective healing relevant to the historical dehumanisation of transatlantic slavery launched & published by UNESCO in May 2021.

 - A Special Issue of the International Journal of Genocide Studies and Prevention on Mass Atrocity and Collective Healing (guest edited by Scherto Gill, published in Dec 2021).

-- An innovative Collective Healing Programme Handbook for facilitators, including enriching activities and resources (to be published by UNESCO in 2022).
+- An innovative Collective Healing Programme Handbook for facilitators, including enriching activities and resources.

 The Collective Healing Initiative is supervised by an Advisory Board.
 The Advisory Board includes renowned historians, academics, researchers, film makers, artists, and collective healing facilitators who provide insight, expertise and a creative orientation to the Initiative.
 The strategic direction of the Collective Healing Initiative and its global engagement is guided by the UNESCO Routes of Enslaved Peoples Project’s Scientific Committee.